ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingTool.rst

 IAdvancedFixedWingTool
 ======================

-.. py:class:: IAdvancedFixedWingTool
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingTool

    object

    Interface used to access the options for the Advanced Fixed Wing Tool of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingTool

 Overview
 --------